 }

-Note the following attribute: [Authorize(Roles = "admin")].
-It means that only a user with the admin role can perform the user registration operation.
-This mechanism is called authentication filters.
+Note the attribute [Authorize(Roles = "admin")] to stipulate that only a user with the admin role can perform the user registration operation.
+This mechanism is called an authentication filter.
 We will get back to it a bit later.

-We add a new user to the database during registration and just see during authentication whether there is such a user.
-And if the user is found, we use form authentication to set cookie like this:
+We add a new user to the database during registration and check during authentication as to whether that user exists.
+If the user is found, we use form authentication to set a cookie, as follows:

 FormsAuthentication.SetAuthCookie(model.Name, true);